DimitrisKatos/dd_robot/README.md

     </link>
 </robot>
 ```
 This code define a robot model name dd_robot.
-The robot has a link named base_link which is an box and its size is 0.5 width, 0.5 depth and 0.25 height.
+The robot has a link named base_link which is a box and its size is 0.5 width, 0.5 depth and 0.25 height.

-create a python file with the name dd_robot_rviz.launch.py. and saved it to the launch folder.
+Create a python file with the name dd_robot_rviz.launch.py. and saved it to the launch folder.

 `pip install math`